Customizing frames

 frames[[100]]

-If you want to apply your own ggplot2
+It’s also possible to apply your own ggplot2

 syntax to